sudopwr/python-course/ifelse/README.md

 Enter yearly salary: 12000

 Output
-Monthly salary is 1000
+The monthly salary is 1000
 ```

 ## Calculate Yearly Profit

-Make a program to calculate yearly Profit based on montly profit
+Make a program to calculate yearly Profit based on monthly profit

 ```
 Input: